top of page

 Pace yourself.
 Making space starts with a plan.
 It does not happen overnight.
 Start with one area.
 Set weekly goals.
 Challenge yourself.

 We invite you to join the I Start Wondering “Making Space Challenge.”
-Let go of 22 items—whether one item a day or everything over a weekend— during the first 22 days of 2022.
+Let go of 22 items—whether one item a day or everything over a weekend— during the first 22 days of the new year.
 Be sure to share your progress on Instagram or Facebook with the hashtag #istartwonderingletgo.

 Recent Posts